it-at-m/refarch-templates/docs/develop.md

 The Vue Dev Tools are included as a development dependency inside the templates, so no further installation is required.

-A useful feature is the inspection of elements, which allows to click components of your webpage inside your Browser-rendered application and open the relevant part right in your IDE.
+A useful feature is the inspection of elements, which allows you to click components of your webpage inside your Browser-rendered application and open the relevant part right in your IDE.
-To make use of this feature a few steps have to be made on your machine.
+To make use of this feature, a few steps have to be made on your machine.

 ::: info Information
 If you use Visual Studio Code, no further configuration has to be done.
 You can simply ignore the steps mentioned below.